Two power plants in Russian-controlled E.Ukraine damaged by rockets - local officials | Headlines

 Two thermal power plants in part of Ukraine's Donetsk region controlled by Russian forces were damaged in a rocket attack by the Ukrainian army, Moscow-installed officials and Russia's state TASS news agency said on Sunday.

+"The body of one dead woman was extracted from under the rubble at the plant," the agency said, citing an emergency services representative.
+TASS had earlier said the strike was carried out using a multiple rocket launcher system.

-There was no immediate comment from Ukraine which never publicly claims responsibility for attacks inside Russia or on Russian-controlled territory in Ukraine.
-(Reporting in Melbourne by Lidia Kelly; Editing by Andrew Osborn)
+There was no immediate comment from Ukraine, which never publicly claims responsibility for attacks inside Russia or on Russian-controlled territory in Ukraine.
+(Reporting in Melbourne by Lidia Kelly Editing by Andrew Osborn and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)